jerry-zeng/JapaneseMahjong/README.md

 # JapaneseMahjong
-A Japanese Mahjong demo created in Unity
+A Japanese Mahjong demo created in Unity(Not Completed).